Last updated on April 30th, 2021 at 02:42 am

 This is so that the search algorithm knows to “index” a certain keyword to one of your ASINs.

 The second step Amazon takes is determining which products are the most likely to be purchased.
 It’s in Amazon’s best interest to show which listings are most likely to convert to a sale because then they can take a commission out of the seller’s sales.

-To figure this out, Amazon measures the performance of listings in three main areas: Clickthrough Rate (CTR), Conversion Rate (CR), and plain ol’ fashioned sales.
+To figure this out, Amazon measures the performance of listings according to these three metrics: Clickthrough Rate (CTR), Conversion Rate (CR), and plain ol’ fashioned sales.

 CTR refers to the number of people who click onto your listing for a specific keyword search.
 CR is how many of those people actually buy your product.
 And sales is simply the total number of sales of your product.

 It’s crucial to do well for each of these, but the most important one is obviously sales.
 A high CTR but low conversion rate and sales means many people are clicking onto your listing, but for whatever reason, they aren’t buying.
 And a 100% CR might not mean anything if only 1 person clicks on your listing per day.

 Amazon evaluates performance for each specific keyword separately.
 For example, a soccer ball will have very different CTRs, CRs, and sales for the keywords “soccer ball” and “soccer ball for kids”.